treimers/eZ80/minos/README.md

 ## Interrupts

-minOS provides an API function **minosSaveContext** for interrupt services routines that must be invoked prior to any calls of kernel functions from an interrupt handler.
+An API function **minosSaveContext** is available for interrupt services routines that must be invoked prior to any calls to kernel routines from an interrupt handler.

 A timer interrupt is required to perform management of periodic tasks and trigger recurring scheduling activities.
 The time interrupt handler must ensure that minOS system tick handling is invoked by calling **minosSystemTick** on every interrupt by the timer.